If you're looking for a challenge away from the typical workplace environment, find out what it takes to be a health and

 Health and safety has traditionally been a second career for those with degree qualifications in other disciplines.
 Usually employees are allocated the job of overseeing safety as an extra role.

-Most degree-level qualifications are, therefore, provided at postgraduate level and are aimed at those looking to become health and safety professionals, see the IOSH website for a list of accredited courses that meet the academic requirement for Graduate membership of IOSH (Grad IOSH).
+Most degree-level qualifications are, therefore, provided at postgraduate level and are aimed at those looking to become health and safety professionals.
+See IOSH - Qualifications for a list of those that meet the academic requirement for Graduate membership of IOSH (Grad IOSH).

 Check with individual institutions for details of entry requirements.
 You're likely to need a minimum of a 2:2 degree or equivalent, as well as a basic knowledge of health and safety.
 The Certificate in Applied Health and Safety awarded by National Compliance and Risk Qualifications (NCRQ) and the National General Certificate in Occupational Health and Safety, delivered by the National Examination Board in Occupational Safety and Health (NEBOSH), provide a good understanding of a broad range of health and safety issues.

 Other relevant degree-level qualifications include: